 The second aspect of community involvement is coordination with the local leadership.
-Coordination continued through communication and information exchange with the Lutsel K'e Dene Band Council and the committees (Wildlife, Lands and Environment Committee, Elders' Committee, Youth Committee).
+Coordination continued through communication and information exchange with the Lutsel K'e Dene First Nation Council and the various community committees (Wildlife, Lands and Environment Committee, Elders' Committee, Youth Committee, De Beers Caucus Group, etc.).
 The aim of such coordination was to ensure that the local leadership was directly involved in the process of monitoring as well as in the evaluation of results.